Pork barrel scam: Trials and convictions

 In January 2024, the Sandiganbayan convicted Jinggoy Estrada of 1 count of direct bribery and 2 counts of indirect bribery in the pork barrel case.
 He was ordered to pay a fine of ₱3 million and could serve up to 16 years in prison.
 The Sandiganbayan in its August 22 Resolution acquitted Estrada of one count of direct bribery and two counts of indirect bribery, based on reasonable doubt.
 The Sandiganbayan also convicted Janet Lim-Napoles of 7 counts of corruption of public officials and was sentenced to up to 62 years in prison.
 She was ordered to pay a fine of ₱262 million.
 Jinggoy Estrada and Napoles were acquitted of the charges of plunder.

 In July 2024, the Sandiganbayan convicted 15 former executives of government corporations of graft and malversation of public funds.
 The convicted officials made irregular disbursements of ₱51 million from the pork barrel funds of Misamis Occidental Rep. Marina Clarete.
 Clarete, whose pork barrel was released for bogus livelihood projects, has been in hiding and has not faced trial as of 2024.

 On October 4, 2024, the Sandiganbayan acquitted Chief Legal Counsel to the President and former Senate President Juan Ponce Enrile, his former aide Gigi Reyes, and Janet Napoles of plunder in connection with the alleged misuse of Ponce Enrile's Priority Development Assistance Fund during his senatorial term.

 In April 2025, the Sandiganbayan rejected Jinggoy Estrada's demurrer to evidence seeking to dismiss 11 graft charges against him.

+In May 2025, the Sandiganbayan convicted Muntinlupa Mayor Ruffy Biazon, Napoles, and 3 others for graft over the release of ₱3 million of Biazon's pork barrel to Napoles's Philippine Development Foundation, Inc. Biazon and his co-accused were sentenced to 6 to 8 years in prison and perpetual disqualification from public office.

+In June 2025, the Sandiganbayan convicted Napoles and 3 others for graft for the misuse of ₱1.17 million of Joel Villanueva's pork barrel.
+They were sentenced to 6 to 10 years in prison.
+Villanueva was not charged in this case.